History of the Aether Theory

 the latter half of the nineteenth century.
 Some models even attempted

 to accommodate the properties of matter.
-[Mason, p484] But for the
+But for the

-force of gravity and the waves of the electromagnetic spectrum but was
+force of gravity and the waves of the electromagnetic spectrum.
+Aether itself

 PIVOTAL YEAR OF